crypticterminal/dow-j.github.io/resources/index.md

 ### [Kali Linux](https://www.kali.org/)

-The de-facto pentesting Linux Distro.
+The de facto pentesting Linux Distro.
 If you're even remotely interested in InfoSec you probably already have Kali in  your tool belt.
 Created and maintained by the team at [Offensive Security](https://www.offensive-security.com/).